 How will you stagger drop off and pick up?

 Drop off will take place between 8:00 am and 9:00 am.
-These times will be scheduled between you and your director as we move towards reopening.
+We anticipate that these times will be scheduled between you and your director during the week of July 20.
 Our 3:30 pickup will be scheduled out by family as will the rest of the afternoon pick up times.
 We will schedule as close to 5:30 as possible for those that need it.
 These schedules will be developed with your director and teachers.

 What will drop off and screenings look like?